codecapsules-io/codecapsules-docs/docs/tutorials/build-a-docker-php-sqlite-app.md

         </script>
 ```

 We pass variables for the ID, title, and author to both functions.
-Although the existing title and ID are not striclty necessary, it's nice to show them to the user for reference when they are entering the new information or as a confirmation for the delete function.
+Although the existing title and ID are not strictly necessary, it's nice to show them to the user for reference when they are entering the new information or as a confirmation for the delete function.
 The update function prompts the user for a new title and author and then submits the update form, while the delete function confirms if the user really wants to delete that entry and then submits the delete form.

 Finally, to make these work on the backend, update the if statement in the `app.php` file to look as follows.